experimentarium/times/docs/part-3/02-model-run.md

 As a last resort, the model can be run with the equation listing turned on by setting LIMROW/LIMCOL to, say, 1000 in the \<case\>.RUN (via the Case Manager) / GEN (via Edit the GEN from the Run form) file, although the equations in this form can be challenging to interpret.

+[^14]: For simplicity, it has been assumed in this description that the name of the \<case\>.run/gen (for VEDA-FE/ANSWER respectively) file and the \*.dd files are the same (\<case_name\>).
+The names of the two files can be different, and usually are with BASE.dd the main dataset with non-Base scenarios included in a run having \<scenario\>.dd/dds names (for VEDA-FE/ANSWER respectively).
+The listing file generated by GAMS always has the same name of the \<case\>.run/gen file.
+The name of the gdx files can be chosen by the user on the command line calling GAMS (e.g. gams mymodel.run gdx = myresults will result in a file called myresults.gdx), however, out of VEDA-FE/ANSWER the files are \<case\>.gdx.

+[^15]: The basics of the TIMES2VEDA.VDD control file and the use of the result analysis software VEDA-BE are described in Part V.

+[^16]: The ANSWER GEN file will have similar content though with some syntax and perhaps slightly augmented scripts.

+[^17]: The basics of the TIMES2VEDA.VDD control file and the use of the result analysis software VEDA-BE are described in Part V.

+[^18]: STD=standard QA check (always done), XTD=extended QA check (activate with XTQA)